 There may be different types of EHMPs based on the specific phase and associated exposure concerns at the site.
 The three types of EHMPs are:

 - Site-Specific – Where the site has been investigated through either the removal or remedial process and contamination remains in-place at the site.

 - Construction – When construction-activities will be conducted at a site where contamination remains.
 Designed to primarily protect site workers and ensure that contaminated media is dealt with appropriately.

 - Programmatic (Area-Wide) – Where widespread contamination is assumed to be present over a large area.
 Typically covers common/public areas or large state/county owned areas.

 - Active Programmatic EHMPs

-To assist with the development of Construction EHMPs (C-EHMPs), HEER has released a C-EHMP Template and a C-EHMP Fact Sheet .
-HEER recommends that project-specific C-EHMPs be developed using the C-EHMP Template in order to expedite review and approval.
-Version 3 of the C-EHMP Template, dated May 7, 2020, supersedes Version 2 of the C-EHMP Template.
+To assist with the development of appropriate Construction EHMPs (C-EHMPs), HEER has released a C-EHMP Template and a C-EHMP Fact Sheet.
+HEER recommends that project-specific C-EHMPs be developed using the C-EHMP Template tool in order to expedite review and approval; however, it should be noted that this is not a guidance document and the template should be revised based on site and project specific information.
+In addition, this template is not all encompassing, and HDOH may require additional information or different actions that are site-specific.
+It is still the responsibility of the preparer to ensure that the C-EHMP adheres to HEER guidance documents, applicable regulations, and previously selected removal/remedial alternatives.
+Version 4 of the C-EHMP Template, dated Sept 8, 2020, supersedes Version 3 of the C-EHMP Template.
 For more information and explanation on C-EHMPs, see the Final C-EHMP Fact Sheet, dated February 2020.
 Please submit any questions or comments regarding the C-EHMP Template to Lauren Cruz at [email protected]

 - Construction EHMP Fact Sheet-02/05/2020 (February 2020)